Adrian Mitchell

-Biography

-Early life and career
+Early life and education

-Adrian Mitchell was born near Hampstead Heath, north London.
+Adrian Mitchell was born on 24 October 1932 near Hampstead Heath, north London.
 His mother, Kathleen Fabian, was a Fröbel-trained nursery school teacher and his father, Jock Mitchell, a research chemist from Cupar in Fife.
-He was educated at Monkton Combe School in Bath.
+Adrian was educated at the Junior School of Monkton Combe School in Bath.
 He then went to Greenways School, at Ashton Gifford House in Wiltshire, run at the time by a friend of his mother.
 This, said Mitchell, was "a school in Heaven, where my first play, The Animals' Brains Trust, was staged when I was nine to my great satisfaction."

 His schooling was completed as a boarder at Dauntsey's School, where he collaborated in plays with friend Gordon Snell.
-He did his National Service in the RAF.
+Mitchell did his National Service in the RAF.
 He commented that this "confirmed (his) natural pacificism".

 He went on to study English at Christ Church, Oxford, where he was taught by J. R. R. Tolkien's son.
+Mitchell became chairman of the university's poetry society and the literary editor of Isis magazine.

+Career

-He became chairman of the university's poetry society and the literary editor of Isis magazine.
-On graduating Mitchell got a job as a reporter on the Oxford Mail and, later, at the Evening Standard in London.
+On graduating, he got a job as a reporter on the Oxford Mail and, later, at the Evening Standard in London.
 He later wrote of this period:

-Career
+Ever inspired by the example of his own favourite poet and precursor William Blake, about whom he wrote the acclaimed Tyger for the National Theatre, Mitchell's often angry output swirled from anarchistic anti-war satire, through love poetry to, increasingly, stories and poems for children.
+He also wrote librettos.
+The Poetry Archive identified his creative yield as hugely prolific.
+He sought in his work to counteract the implications of his own assertion, that "Most people ignore most poetry because most poetry ignores most people."

 Mitchell gave frequent public readings, particularly for left-wing causes.
 Satire was his speciality.
 Commissioned to write a poem about Prince Charles and his special relationship (as Prince of Wales) with the people of Wales, his measured response was short and to the point: "Royalty is a neurosis.
 Get well soon."

-In "Loose Leaf Poem", from Ride the Nightmare, he wrote:
+In "Loose Leaf Poem", from Ride the Nightmare, Mitchell wrote: